pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-11-new-zealand-6/index.md

 Used to depict part of the River Anduin in the LoTR, the Gorge was one of many intensely beautiful places we were set to visit.

 On arrival, what stood out to me was how blue the river was; far bluer than any of rivers in the UK.
-We were not at the best angle to take a picture that shows the length of the river used in the films, however, we do come back on Thursday the 13<sup>th</sup> to get that shot.
+We were not at the best angle to take a picture that shows the length of the river used in the films, however, we do come back on Thursday the 13^th^ to get that shot.

-{% include gallery id="kawarau" class="caption-center" %}
+{{< mm-gallery id="kawarau" >}}

 Today we had come to the bridge over the Gorge so that some of our group could bungy[^3] jump at the [Kawarau Bungy Centre](https://www.bungy.co.nz/queenstown/kawarau-bungy-centre/kawarau-bridge-bungy/).